-Superstitions & Old Wives' Tales About Body Parts
+Superstitions and Old Wives' Tales About Body Parts

 This is a compilation of superstitions and old wives' tales about body parts and the body.
 These superstitions come from various sources and countries.
-They are all very interesting.
-From hair to feet, this article will explore the potential meanings of each body part, and will even explore superstitions regarding clothing.
+From hair to feet, this article will explore the potential meanings of each body part—and from there we will go on to consider several superstitions regarding clothing and accessories.

 Common Superstitions About the Body